 The first contemporary PCB was created by Paul Eisler in 1936 for a radio system.
 However, PCBs only found use in general production applications in the last few decades.
 This growth trend can be largely attributed to developments in electrical and circuitry technology, which have allowed designers and engineers to condense circuits onto smaller surface areas by using the space more efficiently and designing them in three dimensions.

-Syscom Tech is an industry-leading contract manufacturer providing full turnkey solutions for a diverse set of industries, including printed circuit board design and assembly services.
+Syscom Tech is an industry-leading contract manufacturer providing full turnkey solutions for a diverse set of industries, including printed circuit board assembly services.
 Equipped with state-of-the-art assembly, inspection equipment and astute quality control procedures, we create simple to complex PCB assemblies in prototype to high-volume production runs with the highest level of quality possible.

 Applications of Printed Circuit Boards